The 13 behavioral traditions behind every criterion.

 Primary Work

 Brainfluence: 100 Ways to Persuade and Convince Consumers with Neuromarketing.
 Dooley synthesizes academic behavioral research into applied conversion principles — specifically the role of friction in abandonment, the impact of specificity on credibility, and the mechanics of trust signal placement.
-His work bridges the laboratory findings of cognitive science and the practical application to customer-facing assets.

 Framework Application